spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 * Green: The control plane is upgraded to the latest patch version.
 * Yellow: The control plane patch version can be upgraded to the latest available version.
 * Red: The control plane patch version needs an immediate upgrade.
 Otherwise, you will not be able to launch a new node.
-Spot does not provide support updates for Kubernetes minor version upgrades.
+Spot does not provide support for Kubernetes minor version upgrades.
 * Gray: The Ocean controller is not valid or is not reporting, so there is no indication of the control plane patch version.
 See [Troubleshoot the Ocean Controller](https://docs.spot.io/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts).

 ## View the Auto-Upgrades History and Schedules